 Interaction.
 Some blogs focus on communication between the person posting the entry and the people making comments.
 The responses may include additional information, expanded ideas, or critiques.
 Sometimes the most important aspect of the blog is questioning.
 With young children, the interaction is often between the child and the teacher.
 I required students to comment on their fellow classmates' blogs (at least four people per assignment).
 If the students could not find something worth while to comment on they could skip that person's blog.
 This made it more important for everyone to write well.

 Assessment.
 Do the learning outcomes match the assessment?
 Sometimes blogs are used as a tool for assessment to check student understanding.
 Bloggers may be asked to state facts, analyze an article, or express their understandings."
+As of now I have not set-up a very good system to assess student blogs.

 Photo is a print screen of my blog.